FreeCAD/FreeCAD-documentation/wiki/Std_Edit.md

 ## Usage

-1. If no object is in edit mode: select a single object.
+1. If no object is in edit mode   * select a single object.
 2. Select the **Edit → <img src="images/Std_Edit.svg" width=16px> Toggle Edit mode** option from the menu.
 3. Either the default edit mode of the selected object is activated or the existing edit mode deactivated.